yoshimoriryu/myvanna/README.md

 ```bash
 poetry run python apps/multi_agent_chatbot.py
 ```
-The chatbot will start and only load the domains that are present in both `domain_metadata.json` and Qdrant.

 ### 6️⃣ Run Integration Tests (Recommended)

 Verify that the entire setup is working correctly with the automated test script.
+It will automatically use the `.env.test` file and `docker-compose-tests.yml` to create a safe, isolated environment.
 ```bash
 ./scripts/run_tests.sh
 ```